 Through the Your Tomorrow initiative, PwC embarked on a multi-year, ongoing program of digital transformation and upskilling internally.
 This program looked to increase employees' general digital acumen.
 It then focused on upskilling them in specific technologies like UiPath.

 The first step in their journey was helping PwC employees to assess and then grow their digital understanding and skills.
-They did this using a proprietary mobile app, the Digital Fitness App.
+They did this using ProEdge, PwC's proprietary upskilling platform that enables citizen-led automation through function-specific and hands-on learning experiences.
 PwC has also been passionate about democratizing access to technology beyond their company.
 Early in the COVID-19 crisis, as it became clear that huge numbers of people were going to be out of work, PwC made this app available for free to the public.

 Every PwC U.S. employee had the opportunity to improve their general digital acumen.
 PwC then took a group of 1,000 self-nominees (out of a pool of 3,500 applicants) and put them through intensive training as “digital accelerators.”
 As part of the training, participants learned how to program RPA robots.
 Because increasing digital acumen is only one dimension of needed leadership skills for the twenty-first century, the training also included softer skills like storytelling and design thinking.
 These digital accelerators became change ambassadors throughout PwC, helping to enable the broader digital transformation of their teams and projects.